 E44 Error Code

-How to Fix It: Kill the power to the machine for 10 minutes.
-Afterward, if the code persists, you may need to replace the main PCB.
+How to Fix It: Unplug the machine for 10 minutes to reset the board.
+If the code returns, replace the main PCB.

 E45 Error Code

-What It Means: The door triac sensing element has failed.
+What It Means: The sensing element for the door triac has failed.

-How to Fix It: Kill the power to the machine for 10 minutes.
-Afterward, if the code persists, you may need to replace the main PCB.
+How to Fix It: Unplug the machine for 10 minutes.
+If the code persists after you power it back on, replace the main PCB.

 E50 Error Code

-What It Means: The appliance can’t detect movement from the wash motor.
+What It Means: The main board cannot detect signals from the wash motor.

 Manufacturer Advice

-Electrolux advises that you don’t use the machine until this problem has been completely fixed.
-Unplug it, and don’t reconnect it until you’ve resolved the issue.
+Electrolux advises that you do not use the machine until you resolve this error.
+Unplug the unit and leave it disconnected until repairs are complete.

 E51 Error Code

-What It Means: Motor triac short circuit; the triac on the main PCB is faulty.
+What It Means: Motor triac short circuit.
+The power component on the PCB is faulty.

-How to Fix It: Check for current leakage on the motor or wiring.
-If it cannot be fixed, replace the main PCB.
+How to Fix It: Check for current leakage on the motor or wiring insulation.
+If the motor is fine, you must replace the main PCB.

 E52 Error Code

-What It Means: The main PCB isn’t receiving a signal from the motor tachometer during the wash motor running phase.
+What It Means: The main PCB is not receiving a signal from the motor tachometer (speed sensor).

 E53 Error Code

-What It Means: Motor triac sensing fault; the wrong signal is sent to the microprocessor.
+What It Means: Motor triac sensing fault.
+The microprocessor is receiving the wrong signal.

-How to Fix It: Replace the main control board.
+How to Fix It: This is an internal board failure.
+Replace the main control board.

 Expert Advice